Echo-Peak/YT-media-controller/Readme.md

 - **autoUpdateIntervalMins** - Changes how often the updater checks for an update.
 This is in minutes.
 Default is 4 hours (240 mins)
 - **autoUpdateChannel** - Changes what update channel/environment to choose
   from.
-Use this if you want to go from "dev" to "release" if you want a more stable build.
-Its possible values are: "dev", "staging", "release"
+Use this if you want to go from "alpha" to "stable" if you want a more stable build.
+Its possible values are: "alpha", "beta", "stable"

 Restarting the background service
 `net stop YTMediaControllerService && net start YTMediaControllerService`